 Join Good Heavens on a super enjoyable stargazing experience by the seaside.
 With minimal light pollution, the island sky is among the best for stargazing in New Zealand.

 During a magical night-time journey, learn more about our NZ night sky, the life cycle of stars and how you can use the stars to orientate yourself.
 Look deep into space through our telescope and wonder at the magnificence of the universe on your small group personalised experience.
-Local guides will share stories of how our ancestors made sense of this magical starry environment and teach you about life off the grid at the Dark Sky Sanctuary on Great Barrier Island.
+Local guides will share stories of how our ancestors made sense of this magical starry environment and teach you about living off the grid at the Dark Sky Sanctuary on Great Barrier Island.

 - Respect the environment - You will be out in nature for this experience so please help protect our environment by taking all your rubbish with you.